UNIVERSITY OF WISCONSIN River Falls

 Agricultural Business, Agronomy minor, 2009

-A sales agronomist for Western Wisconsin Ag Supply in Ellsworth, Ashley enjoys working directly with agronomic information, technology, and cooperative services for growers.
-Ashley explains that CAFES prepared her for more than just her current job - her coursework laid the ground work for her entire professional career.
+Previously a sales agronomist for Western Wisconsin Ag Supply in Ellsworth, Ashley recently began a new job as an Innovation Specialist for BASF.
+She enjoys working with agronomic information, technology, and cooperative services for growers.
+Ashley explains that her coursework in CAFES laid the ground work for her entire professional career.
 While a CAFES student, she was exposed to many facets of agriculture and people who shared the same interests and desires for the industry as she.
 It was through these experiences that she gained an awareness of what it really meant to be an agriculture graduate and how it opened the doors to endless opportunities.
 Ashley lives in Baldwin with her husband, Bill where they have a corn and soybean operation.

 Agricultural Education, 2005